Top 10 Estate Planning Myths and Mistakes

 - All the planning in the world isn't going to save a business if people don't commit, so strive to have every person on board with your family's succession plan.
 Speak freely when issues arise and keep lines of communication open.

 Grimbleby Coleman is a trusted ally when it comes to assisting with succession planning.
 We want every family to accomplish its long-term financial and farm goals.
 There's no time quite like the present when it comes to the matter of succession planning - make plans with your family today.

 Ag team Lead, Partner, CPA;

-Partner, CPA and Ag Team lead Jeff Bowman updated The Stanislaus Estate Planning Counsel about the benefits and tactical implementation of an IC-DISC for farming clients.
+Partner, CPA and Ag Team lead Jeff Bowman updated The Stanislaus Estate Planning Council about the benefits and tactical implementation of an IC-DISC for farming clients.
 Jeff regularly collaborates with Lou Friedman of Gianelli & Associates to execute IC-DISCs on behalf of our clients.

 Colleen Meenk, Partner and CPA; Treasurer, Stanislaus Estate Planning Council

-Colleen Meenk, Partner and CPA, presently serves as the Treasurer of The Stanislaus Estate Planning Counsel and stated that "our members of the estate planning council were very interested to learn how the IC-DISC is set up legally speaking, as well as how it functions and benefits clients from a tax perspective.
+Colleen Meenk, Partner and CPA, presently serves as the Treasurer of The Stanislaus Estate Planning Council and stated that "our members of the estate planning council were very interested to learn how the IC-DISC is set up legally speaking, as well as how it functions and benefits clients from a tax perspective.
 There is quite a bit of crossover from tax to estate planning, so this is a top-of-mind subject, especially in our ag-focused region."

-The Stanislaus Estate Planning Counsel was formed to share best practices for professionals involved in estate planning.
+The Stanislaus Estate Planning Council was formed to share best practices for professionals involved in estate planning.
 Founder, Partner and CPA Clive Grimbleby attended the meeting and expressed that "Jeff represented the firm well, while demonstrating his deep expertise in completing IC-DISCs here locally."